OSafwat/Semester-4-Game/ProjectSkeleton.md

 - **Package**: `game.collectibles`
 - **Type**:  Class
-- **Description**: This class represents the Arcane boost which helps player to have an extra round.
+- **Description**: This class represents the Arcane boost which helps a player to have an extra round.

 #### Methods:
 1. `int getCounter()`